 The Wandelgek walked passed St. Martin’s church because he was focussed on visiting Mary Tourtel’s grave 1st.
 There were lots of very old gravestones , specifically in the area near the gate and around the church…

 Then he reached the grave.
 Mary Tourtel not only invented Rupert, but in The Wandelgek’s opinion she also created some of the best stories.
 She was followed by Alfred Bestall of whom lots of people think he was the better illustrator and of course he enlarged the universe of Rupert with some characters that kept returning in lots of stories.
 Also he invented the village of Nutwood where Rupert lived.
 But there was one important thing that he neglected, which made the stories by Tourtel better.
 Tourtel’s stories were much scarier, sometimes a bit nightmarish, because of the utter darkness of the forests she made Rupert travel through, because of the intense wickedness of the witches Rupert had to defeat, because of the pure evil of the dwarfs that crossed Rupert’s path and because of heartfelt loneliness when Rupert was imprisoned in a deep underground cell.
-Where Bestall and later authors made the stories more cozy and filled with talking animal friends surrounding Rupert living in a pitoresque town at the edge of a forest, them, a bit uncanny and were therfore way more memorable.
+Where Bestall and later authors made the stories more cozy and filled with talking animal friends surrounding Rupert living in a pitoresque town at the edge of a forest, Tourtwl made them a bit uncanny and they were therefore way more memorable.

 Tourtel’s stories had an uneasieness in In most later stories Rupert goes on an adventure starting on his frontdoor step.
 But in Tourtel’s stories Rupert gets abducted and is pulled away from home without choice into a dark fairy tale like adventure and there are real dangers to face.
 I had started reading her books when my parents had bought enough chocolate spread (Dutch chocoladepasta).
 There was this particular brand that had a commercial slogan which claimed chocolate spread was healthy for bears (Dutch: “Pastachoca beregoed”).
 There were tiny bears depicted on the packing.
 They also had small stamps that could be collected and with a certain amount of those stamps, a Rupert Bear book could be purchased with reduction.
 That’s how I got my 1st “Bruintje Beer” book (left in the picture below) in oblong size and I adored it.